-It can provide enormous health benefits such as improving your circulation and cardiovascular function, strengthening your bones, helping to build and maintain muscle mass, easing stress and anxiety, improving your sense of well-being and, if done regularly and at a high enough intensity, it can help to shed unwanted kilos.
+Walking is cheap and easy, and can provide enormous health benefits like improving your circulation and cardiovascular function, strengthening your bones, helping to build and maintain muscle mass, easing stress and anxiety, improving your sense of wellbeing and, if done regularly and at a high enough intensity, shed unwanted kilos.

-- “Zip up” your abdominals and squeeze in your gluteal (butt) muscles - this will help you to maintain a straight back.
+3. “Zip up” your abdominals and squeeze in your gluteal (butt) muscles.
+This will help you maintain a straight back.
 The deepest layer of abdominals acts as an important stabiliser for your lower back, and is very important when walking.

-- Let your arms, which are bent at the elbows, swing naturally from the shoulders.
-As you speed up, you might find it easier to bend your arms at 90º and use a stronger arm movement.
+5. Let your arms, which are bent at the elbows, swing naturally from the shoulders.
+As you speed up, you might find it easier to bend your arms at 90 degrees and use a stronger arm movement.

 Walking is not as simple as it looks.
 Different techniques must be used for walking uphill and for downhill.

 1. Walking uphill is quite demanding.
 Warm up by walking on the flat first for about five minutes.

 2. Shorten your steps.